Subscribe to Healing Emails for Parents

 We often hear that death changes us, but how many of us stop to think that it’s the one we lost who is affecting that change?
 I mean actively as opposed to passively.
 Just because our loved ones are no longer here with us does not mean that they no longer have an impact on our lives, that they can no longer play an active role in shaping who we are, that they are not, in effect, acting through us.

 For me, integration means acknowledging that my son is acting through me by helping me to make a difference in this world, however small, however fleeting.
 Would I rather he be here, autonomous and breathing?
 Absolutely, but that will never happen.
 So, what is the next best thing for me?
-Allowing him to have an impact on my life, allowing him to actively shape who I am, in effect, allowing him to act through me.
+Allowing him to impact my life, actively shape who I am, and, in effect, allowing him to act through me.
 This is how integration found me.